mtoensing/silbentrennung/readme.txt

 == Description ==

-Silbentrennusng is a simple WordPress plugin that applies the CSS rule `hyphens: auto;` globally to your website.
+Silbentrennung is a simple WordPress plugin that applies the CSS rule `hyphens: auto;` globally to your website.
 This ensures that text across your site is automatically hyphenated based on the language settings of your website, improving readability and text appearance on smaller screens.

 == Installation ==